Microscopy Method Development

 link

 We are developing electron tomography as an approach to quantify the 3D nano and micro structure.
-In collaborations, we are using this experimental 3D structure as basis for diffusion or flow simulations.
+In collaborations, we are using these experimental 3D structure as basis for diffusion or flow simulations.

 link

-Correlative characterization workflows that integrate complementary imaging techniques such as FIB/SEM, light microscopy, X-ray CT, and TEM into a unified three-dimensional framework.
+We are establishing correlative characterization workflows that integrate complementary scale bridging imaging techniques such as FIB/SEM, light microscopy, X-ray CT, and TEM into a unified three-dimensional characterization framework.

 link